Fun Educational Activities

 Soil: Paxton Soil Series

-Song: All Hail to Massachusetts (site includes music and lyrics)
+Song: Song: All Hail To Massachusetts

 Tree: American Elm